LilBoooopp/transcendence/README.md

 - Full-Stack Integration: Worked across the stack to bridge the REST API and real-time components, ensuring seamless communication between the frontend and backend.
 - Authentication & Security: Collaborated with Sylvie to build the secure user authentication flow, including user registration, login, and JWT-based session management.
 - Real-Time Communication: Paired with Charlie to implement the WS infrastructure, contributing to the Socket.IO gateway, game room management, and event broadcasting for matchmaking and spectator modes
-- Backend For Frontend (BFF): Refactored router and integrated loaders to centralize API calls and facilitate error handling.
+- Using Loaders on the React Router: Refactored router and integrated loaders to centralize API calls and facilitate error handling.
 **Challenges:**
 - Last minute full refactor of frontend API implementations.
-Updating router [PLACEHOLDER]
+Changed `BrowserRouter` + `Route` to `RouterProvider` + `createBrowserRouter()` in order to use Router Loaders and avoid multiple calls on API endpoint or causing rate limit.

 ## Resources